run-x/opta/CONTRIBUTING.md

 - Explain in detail how it would work.
 - Keep the scope as narrow as possible, to make it easier to implement.
-- Tag the issue with `feature-request`
+- Label the issue with `feature-request`

 ### Improve Documentation